douglasrizzo/dodo_detector/README.rst

 Keypoint-based detector
 ~~~~~~~~~~~~~~~~~~~~~~~

-The keypoint-based object detector uses OpenCV 3 keypoint detection and description algorithms(namely, SURF [1]_, SIFT [2]_ and RootSIFT [3]_) to extract features from a database of images provided by the user.
-These features are then compared to features extracted from a target image, using feature matching algorithms also provided by OpenCV, in order to find the desired objects from the database in the target image.
+The keypoint-based object detector uses OpenCV 3 keypoint detection and description algorithms (namely, SURF [1]_, SIFT [2]_ and RootSIFT [3]_) to extract features from a database of images provided by the user.
+These features are then compared to features extracted from a target image, using feature matching algorithms also provided by OpenCV, to find the desired objects from the database in the target image.

 Since OpenCV has no implementation of RootSIFT, I stole `this one <https://www.pyimagesearch.com/2015/04/13/implementing-rootsift-in-python-and-opencv/>`__.